matteo14c/HaploCoV/docs/source/data.rst

 ::

-Remember that you need to have this file (GCF_009858895.2_ASM985889v3_genomic.fna) in the same folder from which  HaploCoV is executed (i.e. HaploCoV if you stick with the default)
+Remember that you need to have this file (GCF_009858895.2_ASM985889v3_genomic.fna) in the same folder from where HaploCoV is executed (i.e. HaploCoV if you stick with the default), or HaploCoV will complain and halt its execution.

 Genomes and metadata